memN0ps/illusion-rs/README.md

 5. **Interact with the Hypervisor**

-   After Windows boots, use `client.exe` to interact with the hypervisor and perform various operations, including checking hypervisor's presence or setting hidden EPT hooks.
+   After Windows boots, use `client.exe` to interact with the hypervisor and perform various operations, including checking the hypervisor's presence or setting hidden EPT hooks.

 ![VMware Workstation Client Shell](./images/hypervisor_client.png)